 Leaking pipes are a common plumbing problem to have, but putting the repair off for too long can turn into a serious issue.
-Fortunately, our team at Apollo Plumbing Service has the experience and advanced tools to fix your leaking pipes quickly and effectively.
+Fortunately, our team at Apollo Plumbing, Heating and Air Conditioning has the experience and advanced tools to fix your leaking pipes quickly and effectively.

 It’s not always easy to tell if you have a leak, but here are some common signs to look out for that are all good reasons to give an expert a call.

-At Apollo Plumbing Service, we specialize in a variety of leak detection services that can detect small and large leaks throughout your pipes.
+At Apollo Plumbing, Heating and Air Conditioning, we specialize in a variety of leak detection services that can detect small and large leaks throughout your pipes.
 Leak detection can be accomplished through techniques such as slab leak detection or smoke and odor testing.

 Slab Leak Detection is a industry-leading method of leak detection that detects leaks throughout the slab or foundation of your property.
 With leak slab leak detection services, we use state-of-the-art equipment to locate the leak and decide the best way to solve it.
 Smoke and Odor Testing is a simpler way to detect both small and large leaks within your pipes.
 Through the smoke and odor testing, we emit one of the two throughout your pipe.
 The smoke will be visible as we notice the exact spot that is allowing your pipes to leak.